What Are Site Plans?

-A site plan is different from a house floor plan .
-A site plan shows all the structures on a plot of land, while a floor plan is for the interior mapping of the building that sits on the site.
+Site plans are different from house floor plans.
+A site plan is an aerial view of all the structures on a plot of land, while a floor plan is for the interior mapping of the building that sits on the site.

-A site plan drawing begins with clear property lines, and precise measurements between key buildings and landscaping.
-It has everything that will exist within the property lines.
+A site plan drawing begins with clear property lines and precise measurements between key buildings and landscape elements.
+It includes everything that will exist within the property lines.
 The focus is on the exterior of the building or home.

 2D Site Plans

-A 2D site plan is a sketch that shows the layout of the property from above.
-It includes the location of buildings and structures, driveways, landscaping, pools, walkways, and more.
-These are especially useful for new development projects, as sales representatives can show clients how their property fits into the neighborhood.
+2D site plans are sketches that show the layout of the property from above.
+They include the location of buildings and structures, driveways, landscaping, pools, walkways, and more.
+These sketches are especially useful for new development projects, as sales representatives can show clients how their property fits into the neighborhood.

-This design provides a clear, flat diagram of the layout of the property, and it may be color-coded to distinguish various areas.
-It is a simplistic design and the first step in drawing a site plan.
+A site plan provides a clear, flat diagram of the layout of the property, and it may be color-coded to distinguish various areas.

 Site Plan Examples